terryworona/simple-cv/README.md

 A simple (automated) template for LaTex formatted resumes.

-This repository is a [fork](https://github.com/mrzool/cv-boilerplate) from [mrzool](https://github.com/mrzool)'s original project.
-Changes include:
+This repository is a [fork](https://github.com/mrzool/cv-boilerplate) from [mrzool](https://github.com/mrzool)'s original projec with the following changes:

-- A streamlined/simplified template.
+- A streamlined/simplified template (for s/w engineers).
 - Install instructions (for first time LaTeX users).
-- Additional customization options (via `template.tex`).
+- Additional customization options.

 ## Insallation